TimeLog/TimeLogApiSdk/TimeLog.ReportingApi.Exporter/Deploy/readme.txt

-﻿Runs queries agains the TimeLog Project API and outputs the result in a file
+﻿Runs queries agains the TimeLog API and outputs the result in a file

 TimeLog.ReportingApi.Exporter.exe /e methodName outputFile